Sean Hannity Says Democrats Are ‘Driven By A blind, Unyielding, Psychotic Rage For President Trump’

 According to Hannity, the Democratic Party is waging a war on all Trump supporters, on religious Americans, gun owners, and conservatives, because it wants to “undo” the 2016 presidential election.

-As previously reported by The Inquisitr, House Democrats lead by Nancy Pelosi began a formal impeachment inquiry into Trump because of his allegedly inappropriate contacts with the Ukrainian government.
+As previously reported by The Inquisitr, House Democrats led by Nancy Pelosi began a formal impeachment inquiry into Trump because of his allegedly inappropriate contacts with the Ukrainian government.

-A transcript of the Trump-Zelensky conversation released earlier this week suggests, according to top Democrats, that Trump had indeed attempted to pressure Zelensky by threatening to withhold military aid unless Ukrainian prosecutors take aim at the Bidens.
+A transcript of the Trump-Zelensky conversation released earlier this week suggests, according to top Democrats, that Trump had indeed attempted to pressure Zelensky by threatening to withhold military aid unless Ukrainian prosecutors took aim at the Bidens.

 Both the president and his Republican allies have vehemently denied the accusations, arguing that Trump did not commit an impeachable offense because he did not explicitly threaten to cut military aid.

-The public does not seem to agree with the GOP, according to a new YouGov poll, which suggests that a third of Republican is now — along with the majority of Democrats — in favor of impeachment.
+The public does not seem to agree with the GOP, according to a new YouGov poll, which suggests that a third of Republicans are now in favor of impeachment, along with the majority of Democrats.